tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-19-linear-regression-tensorflow.md

 type: post
 title: Linear Regression in TensorFlow 2.x
 subtitle: TensorFlow is one of the most successful tool in deep learning.
 Let's get started with TensorFlow in this article series.
-tags: [Tensorflow 2.x, Machine Learning]
+tags: [Tensorflow 2.x, Machine Learning, Python]
 ---

 ### Workflow of TensorFlow Models